View on GitHub

 Trigger ingest from data source.

 NOTE: To test if the server is busy, send an empty (POST) body to this endpoint.
-HTTP status 400 means available, status 503 means currently ingesting.
+HTTP status 200 means here available, status 503 means currently ingesting.

 NOTE: The method and format are case-sensitive.